 The easiest way to reach the island is via neighboring Surigao Del Sur.
 There are some great surf breaks on the coast and quite a few resorts and hotel options.
 The main attraction by far is the iconic Sohoton Cove, which is truly breathtaking.

 Okay, the last island isn't really one, but three islands located off the coast of Siargao.
 I've mentioned these three because the rest have been large hubs to explore and many travelers want to find out about the small hidden paradise islands as well.

-You’ll find Daku, Naked, and Guyum Island located directly off the coast of General Luna in Siargao.
+You'll find Daku, Naked, and Guyum Islands located directly off the coast of General Luna in Siargao.
 You can reach these islands on a short island hopping trip for under $20!
 These three islands are examples of the amazing hidden gems typical of the islands in the Philippines.
 Tiny, sandbar islands with dense coconut palm interiors and crystal-clear calm waters await!

 Philippines Islands Travel Guide

 And that's a wrap for the list of the 10 best islands in the Philippines.
 I hope that I've inspired you to travel to at least one of these amazing destinations.
 Before you jet off, make sure to read my detailed Philippines travel guide below which will give you the on-the-ground knowledge to get you going.

 How to Travel in the Philippines: Island Hopping Guide

 Most of the main tourist islands of the Philippines are well-connected by plane and ferry.
 Below is a breakdown of how to travel in the Philippines.

 The Philippines have several international airports in the main tourist hubs.
 These are connected to several international destinations throughout Asia and the rest of the world.
 If you're flying in to travel in the Philippines, then you'll likely fly in via Manila, Palawan or Cebu.